centreon/centreon-documentation/cloud/administration/resource_access.md

    * To refine your selection, click **Add filter** and select narrower criteria: the second filter only shows the resources that depend from the first filter.
 You can narrow your selection down to metrics.
    * If you want to add another batch of resources that do not depend on any of the criteria defined above, click **Add new dataset**.
 The list will propose all types of resources again.

-   > You can also select **All resources**: users will be able to see any resources created afterwards automatically.
+   > You can also select **All resources**: users will see all existing resources, as well as be able to see any resources created afterwards automatically.

 4. In the **Contacts/contact groups** section, define which users will be able to see these resources.
 If you select **All contacts**, the rule will apply to all existing contacts, and also to any contacts created in the future.
 Bear in mind that users are managed using the [CIAM](../ciam/ciam.md).